JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 The shared module is already connected to the iOS project because the Android Studio plugin wizard has done all the configuration.
 You can import it the same way you would regular iOS dependencies: `import shared`.

+### Prepare the Koin code for iOS dependency injection

+To use Koin classes and functions in Swift code, you need to create a special `KoinComponent` class and declare the Koin module for iOS.

+1. In the `shared/src/iosMain/kotlin/com.jetbrains.spacetutorial` directory, create the `KoinHelper.kt` file.
+2. Add the `KoinHelper` class which will wrap the `SpaceXSDK` class:

+    ```kotlin
+    import org.koin.core.component.KoinComponent
+    import com.jetbrains.spacetutorial.entity.RocketLaunch
+    import org.koin.core.component.inject

+    class KoinHelper : KoinComponent {
+        private val sdk: SpaceXSDK by inject<SpaceXSDK>()

+        suspend fun getLaunches(forceReload: Boolean): List<RocketLaunch> {
+            return sdk.getLaunches(forceReload = forceReload)
+        }
+    }
+    ```

+3. Then add the `initKoin` function, which you will use in Swift to initialize the iOS Koin module:

+    ```kotlin
+    import com.jetbrains.spacetutorial.cache.IOSDatabaseDriverFactory
+    import com.jetbrains.spacetutorial.network.SpaceXApi
+    import org.koin.core.context.startKoin
+    import org.koin.dsl.module

+    fun initKoin() {
+        startKoin {
+            modules(module {
+                single<SpaceXApi> { SpaceXApi() }
+                single<SpaceXSDK> {
+                    SpaceXSDK(
+                        databaseDriverFactory = IOSDatabaseDriverFactory(), api = get()
+                    )
+                }
+            })
+        }
+    }
+    ```

+Now you can use the Koin module in your iOS app to request the list of launches using the native database driver.

 ### Implement the UI

 First, you'll create a `RocketLaunchRow` SwiftUI view for displaying an item from the list.
 It will be based on the `HStack`